canonical/ubuntu-pro-operator/README.md

-# charm-ubuntu-advantage
+# ubuntu-pro-operator

 This charm enables Ubuntu Pro (https://ubuntu.com/pro) subscriptions.

-Despite the rename of Ubuntu Advantage to Ubuntu Pro, the "ubuntu-advantage" name remains to avoid breaking  existing deployments of this charm.
+The Pro-charm is the latest version of the charm supporting Ubuntu Pro, and replaces the previous `ubuntu-advantage` charm which will not receive further updates.

-This charm is maintained by the Ubuntu Pro team within Commercial Systems at Canonical.
+This charm is maintained by the Ubuntu Pro Client team within the Server team at Canonical.

 ## Usage